 Avoid sharing food

-While your past family gatherings were probably always centered around sharing some delicious home-cooked meal, gatherings during a pandemic shouldn't be.
+While your past family gatherings were probably always centered around sharing some delicious home-cooked meal, gatherings that include unvaccinated attendees shouldn't be.

-In fact, it's best for each family household to bring its own food and drinks.
+In fact, it's best for those who are unvaccinated to bring their own food and drinks.